 Suunto Spartan Sports Wrist HR

 One watch that definitely gives Garmin’s Fenix line a run for its money is the Suunto Spartan Sports Wrist HR (check its availability on Amazon).
-This GPS-enabled smartwatch has a touchscreen, is water resistant up to 100 meters, and uses a battery that will last up to 12 hours in “training mode” (i.e., while using GPS trackers).
+This GPS-enabled smartwatch has a touchscreen, is water-resistant up to 100 meters, and uses a battery that will last up to 12 hours in “training mode” (i.e., while using GPS trackers).

-More than just a hiking watch, this is an all-around sport watch that has different trackers for running, swimming, and cycling.
+More than just a hiking watch, this is an all-around sports watch that has different trackers for running, swimming, and cycling.
 First and foremost, it tracks heart rate, steps taken, calorie consumption, pace, distance, altitude, and speed on land and in water.
 This is a watch for serious sports enthusiasts who are looking to improve their performance and better understand how their bodies are behaving, even while sleeping.

 Other features include route maps guided by GPS, a digital compass, sunrise/sunset data, and Bluetooth.
 The touchscreen functionality is the main feature that sets this windswept, black watch apart from the Garmin Fenix 5.
 It’s a very durable watch, with scratch-resistant crystal for the face and a stainless steel bezel.
 It doesn’t quite achieve the G-Shock level of durability, but for your typical active needs, the Suunto Spartan will be more than strong enough.
+See full specs of this watch on Suunto’s website.

 Suunto 9 Baro